 Selleo has many years of professional experience in building, improving and maintaining cloud-based services.
 We managed to create lots of amazing solutions and help clients from all over the world gain a competitive advantage on the market.
 You can find more information about our projects in the portfolio or read articles to find out more on the hot topics like eCommerce, healthcare or LMS development.

-Outsourcing the development of a cloud-based application is a perfect way to shorten the time-to-market, gain access to the international talent pool and increase efficiency while focusing on the core business activities.
+Outsourcing cloud application development is a perfect way to shorten the time-to-market, gain access to the international talent pool and increase efficiency while focusing on the core business activities.

-According to Editor’s Choice, the global public cloud computing market will exceed $330 billion in 2020 and nearly 90% of companies are on the cloud.
-SaaS, IaaS and PaaS are all types of cloud-based applications, which means they work and are managed remotely, over the internet.
+According to Editor’s Choice, the global public cloud computing technologies market will exceed $330 billion in 2020 and nearly 90% of companies are on the cloud.
+SaaS, IaaS and PaaS are all types of cloud-based applications, which means they work and are managed remotely, over the Internet.

 A good external service provider should have a good market reputation and established experience in creating such applications.
 Technologies like React.js, Elixir or Node.js are often used to build such robust software, however, each of them introduces different advantages for your business.

-At Selleo, we have over 12 years of experience in building powerful solutions, also on the cloud.
+At Selleo, we have over 12 years of experience in cloud application development and powerful solutions, also on the cloud.
 If you are looking for a strong outsourcing partner, contact us to book a consultation to discuss your idea and turn it into reality.
 We also provide DevOps and Cloud consulting services if you wish to improve your existing application.